zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 noicon: true
 ---

 [RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker.
 It plays a central role in many distributed systems.
-You can configure RabbitMQ configure RabbitMQ to safely pass messages between decoupled systems.
+You can configure RabbitMQ to safely pass messages between decoupled systems.

 This reference architecture document shows how you can create and run a RabbitMQ with Portworx on Kubernetes.
 This way, Portworx will provide a reliable persistent storage layer, which makes sure no messages are lost.